EFSA223/MS_Final_Project/README.md

     - What is the risk per transport mode of dying in traffic?

 ### E. User interaction
 When opening or starting the application a standard map will be projected.
 The user true searching form will interact with the web application.
 Selecting different parameters allows targeted filtering.
+The basic functions are also available to the users.
+Pan / Zoom and click on function to get more information.

 ### F. Aethetics and design considarations

 ### G. Conclusion